omnius45467/geekwise-alexa-course/src/app/markdown/day_2/description_day_2.md

   * Why Neural Networks are useful
   * Simple Classifier with Database
 * How AI can relate to Alexa Skill Development
-* Sessions
-  * How to use sessions to store data
-* Requests & Responses
-  * Using requests to submit session data and wait for a responses